 Across all of our projects, we work closely with workers, platforms, advocates and policymakers to envision and build a fairer future of work.

-The Fairwork Principles were developed through a collaborative process that reflects the insights of our international network and the voices of workers around the world.
-They provide a benchmark of fair platform work, for platforms, workers, customers and policymakers.
+The three sets of Fairwork Principles were developed through a collaborative process that reflects the insights of our international network and the voices of workers around the world.
+They provide a benchmark of fair work, for companies, workers, customers and policymakers.

 The Fairwork Pledge